 Writers always had seeds for writings in their free write notebooks.

-There is only one rule in Free Writing: WRITE.
-I wrote while my writers wrote; I walked around with my journal on a clipboard, writing, encouraging anyone who had stopped with a nod or a pat on the shoulder.
-Free Writing was not graded; writers were given points for just writing—freely.
+I always wrote while my writers wrote; I walked around with my journal on a clipboard, writing, encouraging anyone who had stopped with a nod or a pat on the shoulder.